 Figure 4 shows statutory and effective corporate income tax rates across selected countries.
 Large discrepancies between the two tax rates exist.
 In the US, for example, the statutory corporate income tax rate is 45.2%, whereas its effective corporate income tax rate is only 18.2%.

-Progressivity of corporate income tax rates and entrepreneurship entry rates (“tax progressivity effect”)
+Progressivity and entrepreneurship entry rates (“tax progressivity effect”)

-Complexity of corporate income tax code and entrepreneurship entry rates (“tax code complexity effect”)
+Complexity of tax code and entrepreneurship entry rates (“tax code complexity effect”)

 Entrepreneurship entry rates may also be negatively affected by tax-related administrative burdens and the complexity of the corporate income tax system.
 For example, Swiss cantons with more complex corporate income tax codes (measured as the number of words in the cantonal corporate tax codes) have lower municipal firm birth rates relative to other cantons .
 This finding is in line with the results from another study that uses country-level data obtained from the World Bank Doing Business project .
 This study finds that higher levels of the overall administrative tax burden have a negative effect on entrepreneurship entry rates.
 Tax administrative burdens and the complexity of the tax system can be interpreted as indirect effects of the tax system.
 In a simple form, they constitute fixed operating costs that do not depend on the level of the firm's or the entrepreneur's profits.
 The entry of new firms will occur as long as firms or entrepreneurs expect profits to be greater than their fixed operating costs.